From the 2016-2017 Catalog

-The Housatonic Museum of Art (HMA) was established in 1967 with the idea that visual art should be integrated into our daily environments as a vital component of an enriching academic experience.
+The Housatonic Museum of Art (HMA) was established in 1967 on the concept that visual art should be integrated into the daily environments as a vital component of an enriching academic experience.
 The Museum’s collection includes a broad range of artworks and ethnographic objects with a special emphasis on contemporary art.
 The HMA is one of the largest art collections of any two-year college in the Northeast.

 Paintings, sculptures, and prints are displayed in small, thematic exhibitions throughout the college.
 The Burt Chernow Galleries presents rotating exhibitions that address topics relevant to the student body, that are inspired by the works in the collection, or traveling exhibitions that highlight regional, national or international artists.
 Programming between the museum, faculty and students further engages the students with the collection and exhibitions.